ctrlok/editors/Knowledge Databases/Why feature matter/Why native matter.md

 [[Clover]], [[Logseq]], [[Mem]], [[Notion]], [[Obsidian]], [[Roam]] get you nothing.

-## Automation support
+### Automation support
 A lot of automation software (like Hook or Alfred) depends on the menu bar.

 I can define keyboard shortcuts to menubar items via 'System Settings' → 'Keyboard' → 'Shortcuts' → 'Application Shortcuts'

 Apps like 'Paletro' depend on the menu bar.

-While Electron apps can provide some API for automation, most automation software will require you to learn this API before you can do anything.
+While Electron apps can provide some API for automation, most automation software will require you to learn this API before doing anything.

-## UI experience
+### UI experience
-All native apps sharing the same or similar UI experience Each Electron apps builds their own design language
+All native apps are sharing the same or similar UI experience.
+Each Electron apps builds its individual and unique design language you'll be forced to learn.

-### Preferences UI
+#### Preferences UI
 All native apps share the same UI/UX for preferences — if they have multiple tabs — showing them with an icon at the top.
 As example:
 ![[noteplan-menu-ui.jpg]]
 ![[craft-menu-ui.jpg]]